 This is because 90% of us with hypothyroidism also have the autoimmune disease Hashimoto’s Thyroiditis.

-However, a lot of thyroid patients still do not seem to know if their hypothyroidism is of the autoimmune kind and this can play a part in the managing of their thyroid condition.
+However, a lot of thyroid patients still do not know if their hypothyroidism is autoimmune, even though this can play a part in the managing of their thyroid condition.

 What is Hashimoto’s Thyroiditis?

 Hashimoto’s is an autoimmune disease which causes the body to attack and destroy its own thyroid gland (a butterfly shaped organ located in the neck), causing hypothyroidism as the thyroid begins to dysfunction from the damage caused.